tarwn/lessthandot-hugo/blogs/content/posts/2009-11-02-if-you-want-to-learn-about-google-wave-t.md

 Add rich content to your waves like maps and photo slide shows.

-Chapter 6 Master Wave&#8217;s Interface
+Chapter 6 Master Wave's Interface

 Navigate Wave from the keyboard and customize your Wave interface.